bgcasey/code_standards/README.md

 ![In Development](https://img.shields.io/badge/Status-In%20Development-yellow)

-This repository describes best practices for writing reproducible code and structuring project directories.
-It provides templates for writing and formatting R code and emphasizes maintaining clear documentation and organization throughout a research project.
+This repository outlines best practices for writing reproducible code and structuring project directories.
+It provides templates for writing and formatting R code, and emphasizes the importance of clear documentation and organization throughout a research project.

 Templates include:
 - [r_module.R](https://github.com/bgcasey/code_standards/blob/main/templates/r_module.R): A template for writing individual R modules.
-- [r_function.R](https://github.com/bgcasey/code_standards/blob/main/templates/r_function.R): A template for writing well documented and formatted R functions.
+- [r_function.R](https://github.com/bgcasey/code_standards/blob/main/templates/r_function.R): A template for writing well-documented and formatted R functions.
+- [r_project_template](https://github.com/bgcasey/r_project_template): An R project template that provides a structured directory for organizing data, scripts, outputs, and documentation.

-The goal of this repository is to share standards that can improve collaboration, streamline in-house code reviews, and make it easier to revisit past work.
+The goal of this repository is to provide standards that improve collaboration, streamline code reviews, and make it easier to revisit past work.

 **Why use these standards?**
 1. **Sharing work with colleagues**:
-    - By following standardized templates and code conventions, collaborators can easily understand, run, and build on your work.
-Proper documentation and a clear project structure makes it easier for others to contribute and troubleshoot issues.
+    - Standardized templates and code conventions ensure that collaborators can easily understand, run, and build upon your work.
 2. **In-house review of your work**:
-    - A reproducible and well-organized codebase enables smooth internal reviews.
-Team members or supervisors can quickly understand your methods and results by reviewing the code itself.
+    - A well-organized, reproducible codebase makes internal reviews easier.
+Team members or supervisors can quickly grasp your methods and results by examoming the code, making it easier to identify and troubleshoot any issues.
 3. **Sharing work with your future self**:
-    - Revisiting old projects is easier when everything is clearly labeled, well-documented, and logically structured.
-Doing so minimizes the learning curve when you return to a project.
+    - Revisiting old projects is easier when everything is well-documented and logically structured.
+This reduces the learning curve when returning to a project after time away.

-While the examples provided focus on R, the basic principles can be applied to other coding languages.
-Clear documentation, organized file structures, and consistent coding styles enhances reproducibility and collaboration across different programming environments.
+While the examples provided are focused on R, the basic principles apply to any coding language.
+Clear documentation, structured file organization, and consistent coding styles enhances reproducibility and collaboration across different programming environments.

 ---